rvadapally/truwit-starter-template/README.md

 **Where Provenance Meets Proof** - Redefining trust in the age of AI.

-Truwit is the lightweight verification layer for digital media—attaching cryptographic provenance, consent, and authenticity to AI-generated or user-created content.
+Truwit is the lightweight verification layer for digital media—attaching cryptographic provenance, consent, and authenticity to AI-generated or user-created content.Test changes

 Features: